I must be one of the few people that still uses shorthand. I first learnt shorthand when I was at high school in the 1980s.

 In early times, there were shorthand systems used by different cultures from the Egyptians, Greeks to the Chinese.
 Modern shorthand systems developed including Pitman by Sir Issac Pitman (1813-1897) which became well used from 1837 and over the years has been improved and adapted for 15 different languages.
 The system was widely used in the USA and UK by secretaries, reporters, and writers.
 Pitmans is phonetic and records the sounds of speech rather than writing.
 Gregg introduced by John Robert Gregg in 1888.
 Like Pitman, it is also phonetic but uses hooks and circles on consonants to represent vowels, where Pitman uses dots and dashes for vowels.
 Teeline is a spelling based system.

 In 2016, shorthand was still mandatory in some professions.
-The National Council for the Training of Journalists insists trainees achieve a written speed of 100 words per minute to pass its diploma.
+The National Council for the Training of Journalists insists trainees achieve a written speed of 100 words per minute to pass their diploma.
 Stenotype machines are used in courtrooms around the world and other specialised keyboards are used for shorthand in both speech-to-text which is used to assist the deaf and also for live subtitling.

-I believe shorthand is still alive and well in the world but not as I remember it as a fresh-faced 18 year old leaving high school for my first office job at the Department of Social Welfare.
+I believe shorthand is still alive and well in the world but not as I remember it as a fresh-faced 18-year-old leaving high school for my first office job at the Department of Social Welfare.
 It is replaced to some degree by modern-day equivalents like texting and social media abbreviations.
 I’m not going to give up on the skill I learned all those years ago as it has stood me in good stead and continues to do so today.